Outlines of the English Essay on Child Labour

 According to United Nations’ Millennium Development Goal Programme, 6.7 per cent of India’s total population is living below the poverty line.
 Similarly, according to Asian Development Bank’s report, 24.3 per cent of the total population in Pakistan is living below the poverty line.

-Such a huge chunk of the population is unable to provide food, clothes, shelter to their children; ultimately forcing them to work and earn for the family.
+Such a huge chunk of the population is unable to provide food, clothes, and shelter to their children; ultimately forcing them to work and earn for the family.

 Culture of Poverty

 The culture of poverty is also a major factor behind child labour.
-For example, those parents who are raised doing labour in their childhood implement the same practice on their children too in future.
+For example, those parents who are raised doing labour in their childhood implement the same practice in their children too in future.

 Poverty culture is a vicious circle that keeps generations to come in the poverty loop.
 Hence, such parents bring up their children the way they themselves are brought up.